Car Monitoring System in Apartment Garages by Small Autonomous Car using Deep Learning: Structure of the System

-The training of the data was done with the board NVIDIA P4000 with a partition of 20\% validation set and 80\% training set.
+\textbf{Neural Network Training and Testing}: The training of the data was done with the board NVIDIA P4000 with a partition of 20\% validation set and 80\% training set.
 The MSE loss function and the ADAM optimizer method are used without the need to manually set the speed of the learning rate.

-Testing of the CNN is performed on the Udacity simulator, obtaining a clear outstanding performance when driving autonomously as can be seen in the video~\cite{ref_url2} and later applied to Jetson TX1 in an underground garage.
+Testing of the CNN is performed on the Udacity simulator, obtaining a clear outstanding performance when driving autonomously as can be seen in the video \cite{udacity_simulator} and later applied to Jetson TX1 in an underground garage.